justnonamenoname/lifeticle/readme.txt

 Size of qualia

 The minimum size of qualia in an image - the smaller the size of a point in the image, the more points are needed to generate it.
-This may mean that the point of the image has size parameter, and the point has the shape of a circle, or some other way of forming a volume.
+This means that the image point has a size, a formation presumably in the shape of a circle.
-This may imply that the qualia of the image looks like to have more information than what is used for the generation itself.
+This may imply that the qualia looks like to have more information than what is used for the generation itself.
 A circle has more information than a point with a radius.
 The transition can be resolved by the wave function.
 Part of the image may have the form of a volume of an object, and individual points of the image are linked to the volumetric form.